Differentially Private Synthetic Heavy-tailed Data: LBD Application

-To further demonstrate the performance and usability of the proposed methods, we apply them to SynLBD, the synthetic version of the LBD dataset.
-Similar to \citet{pistner2018synthetic}, we treat the SynLBD dataset as its confidential version and implement KNG to generate a new DP synthetic dataset.
-Table \ref{tab: synlbd_variables} shows all the variables available in the SynLBD dataset along with their definition based on the codebook \citep{synlbd_codebook}.
+To highlight the performance and usability of the proposed methods, we apply them to SynLBD, the synthetic version of the LBD dataset.\footnote{Access to the SynLBD data can be requested through the U.S. Census \url{https://www.census.gov/programs-surveys/ces/data/public-use-data/synthetic-longitudinal-business-database.html}.} Similar to \citet{pistner2018synthetic}, we treat the SynLBD dataset as its confidential version (i.e., we label it as "raw" data) and implement KNG to generate a new DP synthetic dataset. \footnote{Code for this paper can be found on GitHub \url{https://github.com/tranntran/privatequantile}.} Table \ref{tab: synlbd_variables} shows all the variables available in the SynLBD dataset along with their definition based on the codebook \citep{synlbd_codebook}.

 Following the results from \citet{kinney2011towards}, establishments from each SIC code have to be modeled and synthesized separately.
 In this application study, we generate five DP synthetic versions, each using a privacy-loss budget of 1, for the variable employment in four industry codes.
 Details about each industry code are shown in Table \ref{tab: synlbd_industries}.